 Summary of block, process and lambda in Ruby

-There are three ways to group trunk of code in Ruby which are block
+There are three ways to group trunk of code in Ruby which are block,

-.
+process and lambda.
 Each of them behave differently from others.
 This post

 is all about the differences of them and its examples and use cases.